 YYGGggZ — The forecast shall have a valid forecast report date-time-group in UTC including 'Z'.
-The forecast time should be accepted if it lies between two configurable values, T3 minutes and T4 minutes, set before and after the current time.
+The forecast time should be accepted if it lies between two configurable values, T3 minutes and T4 minutes, set before and after the current time (see table under 12.2.5).
 These values are independently configurable for short TAFs (FC) and long TAFs (FT).